-Levi: And if you’re not doing this, I’m gonna give you even more grace.”
+Levi: And if you’re not doing this, I’m gonna give you even more grace.
 And that’ll bring wine and refreshment out of your relationship.
 So really, I think a lot of us need to give Moses the pink slip and let Jesus take the wheel.

 Jim: I like it.
 What do you guys think?
-Yeah?

 Jean: That’s good.
-That’s good!

-Levi: Oh, no doubt.
+Levi: Mm-hmm.
+No doubt.

 Levi: And so, the context of marriage is two people who have both submitted to each other in the lens of Jesus’ sacrifice.
-And so, here’s Jesus, who, uh, modeled for us this servant leadership by dying for us on the cross.
-And for a man who wants to basically become Jabba the Hutt in his home instead of Jesus the Christ in his home who – Jesus died for his – his bride, and these men who want to pull the chain so Leia can come over and feed him grapes – you know what I mean.
+And so, here’s Jesus who, uh, modeled for us this servant leadership by dying for us on the cross.
+And for a man who wants to basically become Jabba the Hut in his home instead of Jesus the Christ in his home who Jesus died for his, his bride and these men who wanna j- y- pull the chain so Leia can come over and feed him grapes.
+You know what I mean.

 Jim: … by the way.

 Jim: Just saying.

 Levi: And you know what?
-There’s some very gross marriage dynamics at play.
+There’s some very gross marriage dynamics at play-

-Levi: Where the man’s the lord of the castle in that way.
-So, here’s – we’re supposed to both submit to each other.
-Now, does it – does the New Testament make it clear that in a stalemate, cat’s game situation, that the husband is to have the tie breaking vote because he’s gonna be the one to stand before Jesus for that?
-Yes, absolutely.
-But in our 15 years of marriage, I’ve never had to pull that card one single time because the goal is consensus.
-Now, there’ve a thousand times where I wanted to pull that-
+Levi: … uh, where the man’s the lord of the castle in that way.
+So, here’s… We’re supposed to both submit to each other.
+Notice the New Testament made clear that in a stalemate, cat’s game situation that the husband is to have the tie breaking vote because he’s gonna be the one to stand before Jesus for that.
+Yes, absolutely, but in our 15 years of marriage, I’ve never had to pull that card one single time because the goal is consensus.
+Now, there have been a 1,000 times where I wanted to pull that-

-Levi: It’s, like, all these things to the women.
-“Oh, don’t address your hair…
+Levi: It’s, like, all these things to women.
+Oh, th- don’t do-